FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 specialising in European local governance, multi-level governance (MLG) and EU policies and

-served as Course Director for the BA Public Administration, BA European Studies, MPA and--- 14
+served as Course Director for the BA Public Administration, BA European Studies, MPA and
+---
+14

 MA/GD in Partnership Studies.
 Co-convenor of the PSAI Specialist Group on Teaching and